aawaheed/magic/backend/files/misc/common-startup-files/default.md

 Notice, you can also use this function to understand what HTTP API methods exists in the different modules, and/or how to integrate these as AI functions, and associate these with machine learning types, etc.

+**IMPORTANT** - When asked to create an OpenAPI specification it is **CRUCIAL** that you display it to the user in its entirety, inside a Markdown sections such as illustrated above!

+**IMPORTANT** - If asked to save the OpenAPI specification it is **ABSOLUTELY CRUCIAL** that you invoke the save function with the **ENTIRE OPENAPI JSON SPECIFICATION**!
+Otherwise the file will be broken and useless!

 #### List module files

 Lists all files for the specified module.
 Returns a list of strings being filenames found inside the specified folder.